Call for Papers – ITAA Annual Conference

 Submission Deadline – April 1

-ITAA scholars are invited to submit proposals to present original research papers at the ITAA Annual Conference.
-Appropriate submissions include research studies and scholarship from diverse theoretical positions.
-Research must be completed at time of submission and may not have been published or reported at a national or regional conference prior to the ITAA Annual Conference.
-Each paper must be presented by one of the authors in oral or poster format.
+ITAA scholars are invited to submit proposals to present studies on original (a) research, (b) teaching, and (c) concept at the ITAA annual conference.
+Studies must be completed at time of submission and must not have been published or reported at an international, national or regional conference prior to the ITAA Annual Conference.
+Each study must be presented by one of the authors in oral or poster format.
+Deadline for submissions is April 1.

 Research Peer Review Process: Research papers will undergo double blind review.
 The following criteria will be used in evaluating papers: (1) Significance/usefulness of the research/scholarship; (2) Application of relevant theory or framework and pertinent literature; (3) Appropriateness of methods/exploration techniques; (4) Clarity of results and implications; and (5) Compliance of abstract preparation directions and clarity/organization of the writing.